The Court of Chancery

 Vice Chancellor Slights received his J.D. from Washington & Lee University School of Law in 1988, and his B.S. in Political Science from James Madison University in 1985.
 He is a member of the American Law Institute, the American Bar Association and the Delaware Bar Association.
 He is a Fellow of the American Bar Foundation and past-President of the Richard S. Rodney Inn of Court.

-Morgan Zurn became a Master in Chancery in March 2016.
-Before joining the Court, she was a Deputy Attorney General at the Delaware Department of Justice and previously worked as an associate at Morris, Nichols, Arsht & Tunnell LLP.
-Ms. Zurn served as a judicial law clerk to the Honorable Richard G. Andrews of the United States District Court for the District of Delaware.
-She graduated cum laude with dual degrees in bioethics and law from the University of Pennsylvania and received her B.A. from the University of Virginia.
+Vice Chancellor Zurn served as a judicial law clerk to the Honorable Richard G. Andrews of the United States District Court for the District of Delaware.
+She holds a Juris Doctorate, cum laude, and a Master’s degree in bioethics from the University of Pennsylvania, and holds a B.A., with distinction, from the University of Virginia.

 Patricia W. Griffin